Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to make jeera rice

-There are 3 main ingredients that makes jeera rice so flavorful – Basmati rice, ghee, and cumin seeds.
+There are three main ingredients that make jeera rice so flavorful – Basmati rice, ghee, and cumin seeds.
 You can always make the following substitutions –

 Spices used in jeera rice

 While you can add any of the spices used in a garam masala mix to make your jeera rice, my advice – don’t.
-Remember that jeera rice is an accompaniment and you’ll be pairing it with a curry which will have its own seasonings.
+Remember that jeera rice is an accompaniment, and you’ll be pairing it with a curry that will have its own seasonings.
 Please don’t slaughter your meal by overwhelming it with spices.

 Tips for perfect and fluffy jeera rice